JoshuaWise/vapr-static/README.md

 The broker function takes two arguments.
 The first argument is a decoded (not containing percent-encodings) version of [`req.target.pathname`](https://github.com/JoshuaWise/vapr/blob/master/docs/reference/request.md#target---object).
 The second argument is the `req` object itself.

-The broker function must return a filesystem path to replace the path given as the first argument.
+The broker function must return a filesystem path intended to replace the path given as the first argument.
 Alternatively, the broker can throw any valid [vapr response](https://github.com/JoshuaWise/vapr/blob/master/docs/reference/response.md#class-response).

 Below are some examples of things you can do with a broker.

-#### Serving index.html when "/" is requested
+#### Serve index.html when "/" is requested

 ```js
 route.use(staticFileServer({